Sashanka2001/CS-Study-Buddy-website/README.md

 6. **Browse the app**

-   Visit http://localhost:3000 to land on the new home page.
-Use the sidebar to switch between Home, Todo List, Notes, and Schedule.
+   Visit http://localhost:3000 to land on the home page.
+Use the sidebar to switch between Home, Todo List, Notes, Schedule, and the new Lists hub.
+From Lists you can open per-list todo spaces hosted at `/lists/:id`.
 The backend listens on http://localhost:5000.

 ## Project Structure